sinou00/mlproject/README.md

-## End to end machine learning project: Predicting the score of students:
+## End to end machine learning project: Predicting the score of students

 Deploying a web application that predict the score of students in the service Cloud AWS.